 Overseas, Disney also has deals in place for its films and TV shows around the world, and it’s hard not to think now that it’s those that have slowed its Disney+ ambitions.
 As a Deadline report from mid-August notes, “it is expected to launch in a number of other territories and the studio is in negotiations to make this happen”.

 The 19 week delay isn’t ideal for Disney for its UK rollout.
 It’s clear that – in spite of its negotiating muscle – there are tough conversations ahead, that have been had, or are already ongoing with many existing partners.
 Does Disney just want Disney and Fox catalogue films on its own streaming services, or will it look to bring in revenue by still allowing others to stream them, on a non-exclusive basis?
 That’s one of the many questions in the mix.

 It also remains unclear what the vague comment about not all material being available in all territories actually boils down to.
 A covering position, or are there TV shows and movies it can’t run?

-The clear position at the moment is that come November, when the Disney+ service launches in the US, it’ll do so with a bunch of material – including hugely-anticipated live action Star Wars TV series The Mandalorian – that viewers in the UK have no official access to whatsoever.
+The clear position at the moment is that as Disney+ service launches in the US, it does so with a bunch of material – including hugely-anticipated live action Star Wars TV series The Mandalorian – that viewers in the UK have no official access to whatsoever.
 In the case of The Mandalorian, the show has long since been spoiled online by many, given that it’s completed its first season run.
 In the absence of an official way, it’s not going out on a massive limb to suggest some found a less official, illegal method to watch it.
 And with that in mind, it’s clearly in Disney’s interests to plug this gap, and plug it quickly.